 2d: Motivating Your Students

 In this module, faculty learn how to motivate students by developing students’ appreciation for their discipline.
-In addition, faculty learn to support student success through goal setting, incentivize assignment completion, and use a variety of assessment and instructional strategies to meet the needs and showcase the strengths of different types of learners.
+In addition, faculty learn to support student success through goal setting, incentivizing assignment completion, and using a variety of assessment and instructional strategies to meet varied learning needs.

-To satisfy the module requirements, faculty must apply at least one technique, such as discussing their interest in the discipline, establishing incentives for assignment completion, or teaching students the DAPPS formula for setting goals.
+To satisfy the module requirements, faculty must apply one or more techniques, such as discussing their interest in the discipline in class or in an online video, establishing incentives for assignment completion, or teaching students the DAPPS formula for setting goals.

 Advising Subject Matter Expert(s)